treasure-data/td-cordova-sdk/docs/api.md

 ## uploadEvents
 `uploadEvents()` <br /><br />
 **Description:** <br />
-Upload buffered events to TreasureData.
+Upload buffered events to Treasure Data.
 This function can be called at any time.

 **Example**